Our incredible track record.

 Our faculty and advisors assess your culinary career aspirations, skills and academic record to pair you with sites that align with your goals and background.
 Each hospitality, pastry or culinary arts externship is structured so that your performance is monitored by ICE’s professional staff, and subsequent feedback and evaluations are incorporated into your overall grade.

-Most culinary schools in America, and Europe, do require culinary arts externships as part of their programs.
+Most culinary schools in America, and Europe, do require externships as part of their programs.
 Employers and students routinely agree that it is a fantastic opportunity that provides both better training and stronger networking opportunities than a school-run restaurant that is insulated from the real world.
 When you are choosing which culinary school to attend, be sure to ask about externship programs and learn how each program incorporates in-the-field training into your education.

 Below is just one example of our alumni externship stories.